Audrey Truschke: Student petition

 In 2021, a group of Hindu students at Rutgers University circulated a petition calling for the university to disallow Truschke from teaching a course on Hinduism, condemn her views, and create "a safe space for diaspora Hindus".
 The petition alleged that Truschke held "inherently prejudiced views" on Hinduism and the Hindus.
-Among the alleged reasons were Truschke's claiming that the Bhagavad Gita rationalizes mass slaughter, (Note: Referring to Truschke (2020), The living Mahabharata:

-[T]he line between virtue and vice [ in Mahabharata], dharma and adharma, is often muddled [...]
-Krishna's discourse to Arjuna, known as the Bhagavadgita (‘Song of the Lord’), or Gita for short, is often read as a standalone work today, and revered by many across the world for its insights on morality and even nonviolence.
-In the 20th century, Mahatma Gandhi understood the Gita to support nonviolent resistance to colonial oppression.
-In the Mahabharata's plot, however, the Bhagavadgita rationalises mass slaughter [...]
-The Pandavas win, but at a magnificent cost of human life.
-The epic compels readers to imagine that human cost by describing the battle in excruciating, bloody detail over tens of thousands of verses.
-The Pandavas kill multiple members of their own family along the way, including elders who ought to be revered.
-Their victory is further soured by a night raid in which, on the last night of the war, the few remaining Kauravas creep into the slumbering Pandava camp and kill nearly everyone, including all the victors’ sons."
+Among the suggested reasons were Truschke's claiming that the Bhagavad Gita rationalizes mass slaughter, (Note: This refers to an article Truschke wrote for Aeon in 2020, where she referred to the Kurukshetra War as a "mass slaughter" due to the extreme detail with which the text describes the horrors of war, the unethical means the Pandavas use to slay Kaurava generals, and the massacre committed by the Kaurava general Ashwatthama at the end of the war; she makes this remark based on the Gita's elucidation of a theory of just war around this specific war.
 The philosophy of violence (and nonviolence), as espoused in Bhagavadgita and their appropriation into sociopolitical discourse has attracted significant scholarship.
 See Palshikar, Sanjay.
 "Evil and the Philosophy of Retribution: Modern Commentaries on the Bhagavad-Gītā".
 UK: Routledge (2014)) linking Hindus with the January 6 United States Capitol attack, (Note: Truschke linked "Hindu Right folks" with the Capitol riots, not Hindus in general: